jess-moloney/mini-project-2/README.md

 - used .shape, .info() and .describe() to understand the size and contents of my dataframes

 ### Step 6 - Created Entity-Relationship Diagram
-- identified key entities (e.g., POI, category, location, phone number) and their attributes, then sketched an ERD and identified the relationships between entities and the cardinality of those relationships.
+- identified key entities (e.g., POI, category, location, phone number) and their attributes, then sketched an ERD and identified the relationships between entities and the cardinality of those relationships

 ### Step 7 - Created SQLite Database
 - sliced original dataframes to create a new dataframe corresponding with each entity (POI, categories, location, phone number, & a POI_category intersection table to join POI and categories, allowing for a many-to-many relationship between POI and category)